 Starting kindergarten early might be appropriate for your gifted child if you want them to also start school early.
+From 2020, the Government will be introducing funded Three-year-old Kindergarten across the state in stages.

 Apply for early entry to kindergarten